ahallur10/Project-Showcase/Professional Experience/Health Requirement Dashboard/README.md

 The Health Requirements Dashboard centralizes monitoring of medical and developmental health requirements for Head Start and Early Head Start students.
 Previously, the health coordinators relied on multiple live reports, re-running filters repeatedly and manually highlighting results which often resulted in working after hours.
 This dashboard replicates the database validation logic in Power BI and brings all requirements, programs, students and statuses into one place, enabling instant drilldowns by site, program, status, and requirement.

 **Impact:**
-- **Hours → minutes**: monitoring reduced from multi-hour report runs to quick checks.
+- **Hours → minutes**: Monitoring reduced from multi-hour report runs to quick checks.
 - **Audit-friendly**: Built to match official report totals for consistency and reliability.
-- ***80–90%* less manual work**: no repeated report runs or manual highlighting.
+- ***80–90%* less manual work**: No repeated report runs or manual highlighting.

 > 💡 **Impact Snapshot**
 >